PBearson/ESP32_Remote_Attack_Tutorial/README.md

 ### Test Project

-Without closing the ESP32 monitor, open a new termianl.
+Without closing the ESP32 monitor, open a new terminal.
 In that new terminal, run the following command, which uses mosquitto_pub (a software for publishing MQTT messages) to publish a simple "Hello" message to the topic "/topic/qos0":

 ```
 mosquitto_pub -h 0.0.0.0 -t /topic/qos0 -m "Hello"